orq-ai/orq-python/readme.md

 #### Helper functions per LLM provider

-We provide `helper` functions that map the returned value from Orquesta to a `dict` following the definitions of the specific provider, so it's easy for you to forward the Prompt to your different LLM providers.
+We provide `helper` functions that map the returned value from Orquesta to a `dict` following the definitions of the specific provider, so it"s easy for you to forward the Prompt to your different LLM providers.

 | Provider     | Helper                                   |
 | ------------ | ---------------------------------------- |